PalmStoneGames/kube-cert-manager/docs/deployment-guide.md

 This guide will walk you through deploying the Kubernetes Certificate Manager.

 By default `kube-cert-manager` obtains certificates from the Let's Encrypt staging environment.
 Set the `-amce-url` flag to `https://acme-v01.api.letsencrypt.org/directory` for production.

 ## High Level Tasks

-* Create the Certificate Third Party Resource
+* Create the Certificate Custom Resource Definition
 * Create the Kubernetes Certificate Manager Deployment

 ## Deploying the Kubernetes Certificate Manager

-### Create the Certificate Third Party Resource
+### Create the Certificate Custom Resource Definition

 The `kube-cert-manager` is driven by [Kubernetes Certificate Resources](certificate-resources.md).
-Certificates are not a core Kubernetes kind, but can be enabled with the [Certificate Third Party Resource](certificate-third-party-resource.md):
+Certificates are not a core Kubernetes kind, but can be enabled with the [Certificate Custom Resource Definition](certificate-custom-resource.md):

-Create the Certificate Third Party Resource:
+Create the Certificate Custom Resource Definition:

 ```
 kubectl create -f k8s/certificate-type.yaml
 ```

 ### Configure your DNS providers (if any)

 If you want to use DNS challenges, you'll need to [Configure your DNS provider](providers.md) If you do not do this, only http and tls challenges will be available.

-### Configure your kubectl version

-The deployment leverages `kubectl` running in proxy mode for API access.
-By default, the deployment is set to use kubectl 1.4.0 for this.
-If you are running in a 1.3 cluster, change this to 1.3.6.
-For a list of available versions, check the [hub.docker.com page for kubectl-proxy](https://hub.docker.com/r/palmstonegames/kubectl-proxy/tags/)

 ### Create the Kubernetes Certificate Manager Deployment